hunar1997/Slackware-1.01/README.md

 * Shared the folder containing (a2-a13) to the WindowsXP and transfering files

 And followed this video exactly https://youtu.be/Z8VVNiBwZI0
-but at the end my kernel panics and doesn't know how to load root (whatever that is suppose to mean)
-if your's worked i'm very happy

-I wasted my time, don't waste yours
+I wasted my time on those steps so don't waste yours :)
-I REEEEALY want it to work, if you know how to solve my problem please tell me (submit it as an issue)

 ONE THING I CHANGED:
 a10 folder was 2MB and floppy is only 1.4MB so i removed one package which was marked as optional